Subscribe to your favourite Amandean products today to make sure you never have to worry about running out and Save 10% too!

 Two major detoxifying organs of the body are the liver and the kidney.
 The liver principally metabolizes any molecule that enters into the body and the kidneys excrete metabolic byproducts out of the body through urine.

-When it comes to detoxifying the body, we can never ignore the role of naturally occurring anti-oxidants such as phenolic flavonoids, lycopene, carotenoids, Vitamin C, E, b-carotene, and glutathione as to mention some of them.
+When it comes to detoxifying the body, we can never ignore the role of naturally occurring antioxidants such as phenolic flavonoids, lycopene, carotenoids, Vitamin C, E, b-carotene, and glutathione to mention some of them.

-One of the most effective antioxidants that can be easily consumed when following an alkaline diet is Vitamin C. In fact, Vitamin C results in an alkaline end product after being consumed by the body.
-For this reason Vitamin C is considered an easy, cost-effective way of alkalizing the body when following this regime.
-Furthermore, Vitamin C is a water-soluble vitamin C. This means it is able to protect compounds in water-soluble portions of cells and tissues by donating an electron to oxidized reactive species.
+One of the most effective antioxidants that can be easily consumed when following an alkaline diet is Vitamin C. Vitamin C results in an alkaline end product after being consumed by the body.
+For this reason, Vitamin C is considered an easy, cost-effective way of alkalizing the body when following this regime.
+Furthermore, Vitamin C is a water-soluble vitamin C. This means it can protect compounds in water-soluble portions of cells and tissues by donating an electron to oxidized reactive species.

-Unlike other anti-oxidants that the human body capable of synthesizing, Vitamin C must be provided from an external source, which is why it’s very important that we both supplement and eat foods that are rich in vitamin c on a daily basis.
+Unlike other anti-oxidants that the human body is capable of synthesizing, Vitamin C must be provided from an external source, which is why it’s very important that we both supplement and eat foods that are rich in vitamin C daily.
 As an antioxidant, Vitamin C not only prevents, delays, or removes oxidative damage caused by free radicals, it further ensures that the body maintains an optimum energy state.

-Vitamin C plays several roles in the body to help maintain overall health, including boosting immunity through enhancing lymphocyte development and function (4) .
-Vitamin C is also required for the synthesis of collagen by the body (5) , and by synthesizing collagen, Vitamin C acts to unlock numerous beauty and health benefits attributed to collagen.
-Theses two supplements give you even more health and beauty benefits when used together on a daily basis.
+Vitamin C plays several roles in the body to help maintain overall health, including boostingimmunity through enhancing lymphocyte development and function (4).
+Vitamin C is also required for the synthesis of collagen by the body (5), and by synthesizing collagen, Vitamin C acts to unlock numerous beauty and health benefits attributed to collagen.
+These two supplements give you even more health and beauty benefits when used together daily.

 Each individual is different and we often only take Vitamin C during winter months when we are more susceptible to cold and flu symptoms.
-However, when considering your daily dose of Vitamin C, we can’t ignore the recommendation made by the Noble Prize winning scientist Linus Pauling, who recommended consuming 2.3g daily for optimum health.
+However, when considering your daily dose of Vitamin C, we can’t ignore the recommendation made by the Nobel Prize-winning scientist Linus Pauling, who recommended consuming 2.3g daily for optimum health.

-The success of liposomes to succeed in clinical trials can be attributed to the fact that they facilitate intracellular delivery and prolong the retention time of entrapped antioxidants inside the cell.
+The success of liposomes in clinical trials can be attributed to the fact that they facilitate intracellular delivery and prolong the retention time of entrapped antioxidants inside the cell.

-Another super antioxidant that is best supplemented via liposomal delivery is glutathione, also known as the body’s master antioxidant.
+Another super antioxidant that is best supplemented via liposomal delivery is glutathione, also known as the body’s masterantioxidant.
 Glutathione is linked to the body’s most important functions including keeping our vital organs health and supporting functions of the brain and the liver.
 Reduced glutathione (L-g-glutamyl-L-cysteinyl glycine) is the most powerful intracellular antioxidant.
-Glutathione differs from Vitamin C in that the body produces its own glutathione, but at the same time, it’s more likely of being depleted due to oxidative stress states in the body.
-Everyday exposure to UV-rays, pollution, chemicals, and even rigorous exercise can all contribute to the depletion of glutathione.
+Glutathione differs from Vitamin C in that the body produces its glutathione, but at the same time, it’s more likely to be depleted due to oxidative stress states in the body.
+Everyday exposure to UV rays, pollution, chemicals, and even rigorous exercise can all contribute to the depletion of glutathione.

 Luckily, clinical studies have revealed that oral supplementation of reduced liposomal glutathione has an impressive enhancement in biomarkers of oxidative stress and enhancements in immune functions with subsequent reliving of inflammatory reactions in the body (11).
-Actually, glutathione is fundamental formental and physical activity, as glutathione acts to minimize muscle damage, reduce recovery time(12), increase strength and endurance, as well as enhance learning and memory capacity (13).
+Glutathione is fundamental for mental and physical activity, as glutathione acts to minimize muscle damage, reduce recovery time(12), increase strength and endurance, as well as enhance learning and memory capacity (13).

-In conclusion, even if the science is still investigating the effectiveness of the alkaline diet, adhering to a diet based on consuming a high amount of fruits and vegetables would be very advisable.
-Adding alkaline-friendly supplements to your diet such as collagen, as well high bioavailability Liposomal Vitamin C and Liposomal Glutathione will help to maintain your diet goals and optimum health along the way.
+In conclusion, even if science is still investigating the effectiveness of the alkaline diet, adhering to a diet based on consuming a high amount of fruits and vegetables would be very advisable.
+Adding alkaline-friendly supplements to your diet such as collagen, as well as high bioavailability Liposomal Vitamin C and Liposomal Glutathione will help to maintain your diet goals andoptimum health along the way.